nankj/Fagel-19th-century-catalogues/README.md

 Volume measurements recorded by Preservation and Conservation Department, Library of Trinity College Dublin.

-Fagel Local Catalogue transcription and other data cleaning and merging by Joe Nankivell.
+Fagel Local Catalogue transcribed, and all datasets cleaned, augmented and merged by Joe Nankivell.